AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Secondary Index/Local secondary index.md

 ## Read data from an index table

 You can read a row of data or read data within a specified range from the index table.
-If the columns to be returned are included in the index table, you can query the data from the index table.
-Otherwise, you must query the base table for the required data.
+If the index table contains the attribute columns to return, you can query the data from the index table.
+If the index table does not contain the columns to return, you must query the required data from the data table.

 -   Read a row of data from an index table